 If you’re planning to move with children, then at least one of your priorities is clear: The children.
 You’ll want to take their comfort, care, security, and education into account above all else.

-Critical Issue #2: How concerned are you with what your family and friends think?
+Question #2: How concerned are you with what your family and friends think?

 Your family and friends may surprise you (and me).
 They may be nothing but supportive and enthusiastic about your plan to launch a new life in a new country.